More high-quality traffic.

 (Don’t have a Monitor Backlinks account?
 Grab a free 30-day trial to get started right now—commitment-free!)

-In the Reports section, you’ll see the “Top Anchor Text” report.
+In the Link Analysis section, you’ll see the “Top Anchor Text” report.
 This tells you all the different anchor texts people use to link to your site.

 In this example, the anchor text report suggests a few good keyword themes to focus on: the brand name (CoSpot), affiliate marketing and reviews.